Most California employees either wait too long to contact an attorney. Or, they never do at all. The consequences can be expensive.

 UNDERPAID RESTAURANT DISHWASHER – A 40-year old dishwasher at an upscale restaurant in San Fransisco is constantly working overtime.
 Some weeks he will work as many as 20 hours of overtime…20!
 He’s a great employee, and his bosses love him, but they never pay him overtime.
 One day, just like the Warehouse Worker, he complains about this…The next day he is fired.

 While none of these three people know each other, they may all share one thing in common.

 They may have been all fired unfairly.

 And… they my be owed money.

-In the case of the Warehouse Worker, it’s very likely his employer engaged in what’s called a Wage and Hour Violation by not allowing him to take breaks.
+In the Warehouse Worker case, it’s very likely his employer engaged in what’s called a Wage and Hour Violation by not allowing him to take breaks.
 With the Pregnant Secretary, she may be owed money because she was fired due to her pregnancy.
 With our Dishwasher, he may be owed all of that overtime money the restaurant did not pay him.

 WERE YOU RECENTLY FIRED?
 Do you know your employee rights?
 You’re not alone.
-Most Californians employees do not know that wrongfully terminated employees may be owed money.
+Most Californian employees do not know that wrongfully terminated employees may be owed money.

 WHAT’S THE GOOD NEWS?
 The good news is that there is an easy way for Warehouse Workers, Secretaries, Dishwashers, and most California employee to learn their rights.
 If you have been wrongfully terminated, fired, or quit, and think you may have a case, feel free to call 888-739-3092 for a FREE CONSULT!